Real-time optimal quantum control of mechanical motion at room temperature: Optimal feedback cooling

 \section{Optimal feedback cooling}

+Online (optimal) estimation~\cite{kalman1960} and automatic control~\cite{kalman1960lqr,Stengel1994} techniques have become ubiquitous in modern technology~\cite{doyle2013feedback,aastrom2013computer, Moreno2009}.
+Due to the required level of control they are also becoming an increasingly important tool in quantum research and quantum technologies.

-We design an optimal feedback controller in order to cool the particle's motion into the quantum ground state.
+Here we design an optimal feedback controller in order to cool the particle's motion into the quantum ground state.
 For linear (quantum) systems driven by Gaussian white noise, an optimal output feedback law can be obtained by solving the \ac{lqg} problem.
-The solution of the \ac{lqg} problem consists of the combination of a Kalman filter and a \ac{lqr}, which can be designed independently of each other, as stated by the separation principle \cite{bouten_separation_2008}, breaking the design of the \ac{lqg} down into an estimation step and a control step.
-The \ac{lqr} calculates the optimal feedback for a given state by solving an optimization problem in order to minimize the energy of the system.
+Its solution consists of the combination of a Kalman filter and a linear quadratic regulator, which can be designed independently of each other, as stated by the separation principle \cite{bouten_separation_2008}, breaking the design of the \ac{lqg} down into an estimation step and a control step.
+The regulator computes the optimal feedback for a given state by solving an optimization problem in order to minimize the energy of the system.
 Since the system state is in general not completely measurable, a Kalman filter is designed to provide optimal state estimates based on noisy measurements.
-The basis of the design process of the Kalman filter and the \ac{lqr} is the mathematical description of the experimental setup.
+The basis of the design process of the \ac{lqg} is the mathematical description of the experimental setup detailed in the sections above.
+The experimental characterization of the involved quantities is described in detail in Section \ref{sec:parameteridentification}.